4Source/settings-profiles-obsidian-plugin/README.md

 **Max:** ``5000ms``

 **Default:** ``1000ms``
-## Save profile *Button*
-For manual save the current profile.
-To make sure if you changed some settings you could press the "Save profile" Button.
-## Load profile *Button*
-For manual load the current profile.
 ## Profiles ![plus](https://github.com/4Source/settings-profiles-obsidian-plugin/assets/38220764/ec66911b-69dc-436a-9860-f9cdde4b27ac) *Button*
 Let you create a new profile with the current settings.
 Pressing on it will open a new window [Profile options](#Profile-options) here you can configure the profile.
 ## Profiles ![refresh-cw](https://github.com/4Source/settings-profiles-obsidian-plugin/assets/38220764/e3a66b68-d30d-4990-8938-20db7b5e7cdd) *Button*